 Debugging is critical in the development process of any system.
 Some developers like to log things out, some like to print it right on the screen, but most prefer run-time debugging.
-Predictably, correctly debug your application will save you tons of time and effort.
+Predictably, correctly debugging your application will save you tons of time and effort.
 To debug Magento 2 code, you can use either XDebug or Zend Debug.
-In this article together we will try to install and config Xdebug, since it is more popular and easier to use.
-Also note that the IDE we use in this article is PhpStorm.
+In this article, we will try to install and configure Xdebug, since it is more popular and easier to use.
+Also, note that the IDE we use in this article is PhpStorm.

 Ready?
 Let’s start with the most important thing: Install XDebug.

-Now to install xdebug, open terminal and type in the following command:
+Now to install Xdebug, open the terminal and type in the following command:

 sudo apt-get install php5-xdebug

 Here you have your Xdebug installed.
-However we need to add some config script to setup Xdebug locally.
-Go check your info.php again, look for this line where you can get the php.ini file location
+However, we need to add some config script to set up Xdebug locally.
+Check your info.php again, look for this line where you can get the php.ini file location.

 Go there and paste the following code into the end of the file

 One thing worth mentioning is the zend_extension variable.
 The number might change depending on your machine.
 If you are running on php 7 then it would be /usr/lib/php7/20131226/xdebug.so